Britain's Rolls-Royce is slashing 4,600 jobs

 Related: Inside the dismantling of GE

-The company's shares gained 2.8% in morning trading in London following the news of the job cuts.
+The company's shares gained more than 2% in London following the news of the job cuts.

+Unite, the largest union in the United Kingdom, warned that the job cuts "could have a dire economic impact on local communities reliant on Rolls-Royce jobs."

+"There is a real danger that Rolls-Royce will cut too deep and too fast with these jobs cuts, which could ultimately damage the smooth running of the company and see vital skills and experience lost," Unite official Steve Turner said in a statement.

 In early 2017, the firm paid out £671 million ($900 million) to settle corruption probes by authorities in the United States, United Kingdom and Brazil.